 This recipe makes enough strawberry frosting for the entire cake to cover the top and sides of the cake.
 I like to see the sliced strawberries in between the cake layers, therefore I chose to only frost the top of each layer.

-First, make sure your cake layers are cold.
+To assemble a layer cake, first make sure your cake layers are cold.
 I like to wrap my cooled layers in plastic wrap and set them in freezer for about 30 minutes.
 This really helps when I go to spread the frosting and prevents tearing the outer crumb layer of the cake.

 Once cake layers are ready, add a small dollup of frosting onto the cake stand to help secure the first layer.
 Next, place the bottom layer on the cake stand and cover it with a generous layer of strawberry buttercream.
 Smooth the buttercream with an offset spatula and cover with sliced strawberries.